buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 Over the following three connected chapters **I’ll progressively introduce the fundamentals of user interface design** step by step.
 These three chapters are essentially the heart of the book – I’d strongly encourage you to read all of them – **they will introduce you to the principles you need to master to become a fully-fledged user interface designer**.

-In this chapter, ‘The Building Blocks of Interfaces’, I’ll introduce the idea of **a core set of elements with which we can build interfaces**.
-These include: buttons, toggles, tags and other essential elements.
-I’ll show how these elements are constructed and explain **how they form the basis of a consistent, yet flexible, design system**.
+In this chapter, ‘The Building Blocks of Interfaces’, I’ll introduce the idea of **a core set of components with which we can build interfaces**.
+These include: buttons, toggles, tags and other essential components.
+I’ll show how these components are constructed and explain **how they form the basis of a consistent, yet flexible, design system**.

-In Chapter 3, ‘Information Architecture’, **I’ll explore how we can combine these elements to create components, out of which we build pages**.
-These components include familiar design patterns, including ‘cards’, **popularised by Google’s [Material Design](https://material.io/design/components/cards.html) principles**.
+In Chapter 3, ‘Information Architecture’, **I’ll explore how we can combine these components to create patterns, out of which we build pages**.
+These patterns include familiar design patterns, including ‘cards’, **popularised by Google’s [Material Design](https://material.io/design/components/cards.html) principles**.
 Lastly – as the chapter’s title promises – **I’ll explore the principles of information architecture**.

 In Chapter 4, ‘Getting From A → B’, **I’ll tie everything together by introducing the idea of ‘journey mapping’ and ‘user flows’**.
 By focusing on how pages are connected together I’ll explore the last piece of the user interface jigsaw: **considering how users move through an interface**, getting from A → B.

-With the overview of Chapters 2-4 mapped out, let’s get down to business and explore the fundamental building blocks of user interfaces, exploring how elements are created.
+With the overview of Chapters 2-4 mapped out, let’s get down to business and explore the fundamental building blocks of user interfaces, exploring how components are created.